henesy/blog/content/go-legacy/index.md

 ### Alef

 Your best bet at trying Alef is installing a Plan9 2nd edition (2e) virtual machine.
-A text guide for this process is in [a prior blog post](https://seh.dev/plan9-2e/) and [a video guide to installation](https://www.youtube.com/watch?v=W00TnQ91nj8).
+A text guide for this process is in [a prior blog post](https://seh.dev/plan9-2e/) and [a complementary video guide for installation](https://www.youtube.com/watch?v=W00TnQ91nj8).

 Papers on Alef: <http://doc.cat-v.org/plan_9/2nd_edition/papers/alef/>